Here is a collection of some of the most common questions I receive.

 I get this question often.
 While I really enjoy building these things, I’m an older guy with a bad back who can’t stand for the hours necessary to mass-produce them.
-However, I occasionally sell one of my proof-of-concept coolers if I need the room and during the pandemic, I am building a few Blowbox units for sale.
+In my spare time I will occasionally build a Blowbox unit for sale (I do not build the cooler-based Frankencooler designs).
 When available, they are listed in the ‘Built Coolers’ section in the top menu.
 The additional charge for me to build your Blowbox is $200 – a waste of money if you are handy, money very well spent if you are not 🙂

 Why should I go to the trouble to build your cooler when I can just buy something like an Icy Breeze?

 Unlike other ice chest air conditioners on the market, the patent-pending Frankencooler design doesn’t pull hot air into the ice chamber but isolates and insulates it from the ice and water, significantly slowing ice melt.
 In addition, Instead of a single, weak PC-style fan, the full-size Frankencooler features dual, powerful blowers that move 460 cubic feet per minute (CFM), while the single blower Frankencooler AIR design moves 230 CFM.
 Instead of one heat exchanger, the full-size Frankencooler utilizes three, and even the small AIR model utilizes two.
 Other features that set Frankencooler apart are the use of high-quality marine pumps and blowers and digital, stepless speed controllers offering infinite blower speed control.
 While it may not be pretty, the Frankencooler is a serious cooling machine, not an overpriced, pretty novelty.

 How long will a Frankencooler run on a battery charge?